daisybio/DysRegNet_package/README.md

 - expression_data  - Gene expression matrix with the format: patients as rows (first column - patients/samples ids), and genes as columns.
-- GRN - Gene Regulatory Network (GRN) with two columns in the following order ['TF', 'target']
+- GRN - Gene Regulatory Network (GRN) with two columns in the following order ['TF', 'target'].
 - meta -  Metadata with the first column containing patients/samples ids and other columns for the condition and the covariates.

-Note that: the patients' or samples ids must be the same in the "expression_data" and  "meta".
+The patients id or samples ids must be the same in the "expression_data" and  "meta".
 Additionally, gene names or ids must match the ones in the "GRN" DataFrame.

+In the condition column of the meta DataFrame, the control samples should be encoded as 0 and case samples as 1.

-GRN network should be provided a prior, we recommend using softwares like [arboreto](https://github.com/aertslab/arboreto), since you can use its output directly to DysRegNet.
+GRN network should be provided a prior, You can either use an experimental validated GRN or learn it from control samples, we recommend using software like [arboreto](https://github.com/aertslab/arboreto), since you can use its output directly to DysRegNet.

+## Parameters

 Additionally, you can provide the following parameters: